1111 Franklin Street

 - Gosliner, W; Shah, H (2019).
 Participant Voices: Examining issue, program, and policy priorities of SNAP-Ed eligible adults.
 Renewable Agriculture and Food Systems.
 June 24.

-- Woodward-Lopez, G.; Gosliner, W. (2018).
+- Woodward-Lopez, G.; Gosliner, W., et al. (2018).
 "Community characteristics modify the relationship between obesity prevention efforts and dietary intake in children: the Healthy Communities Study."
 Pediatr Obes 13 Suppl 1: 46-55.

 - Gosliner, W. (2014).
 "School-level factors associated with increased fruit and vegetable consumption among students in California middle and high schools."
 J Sch Health 84(9): 559-68.